Let me first introduce to you my colleague Hilja:

 I have travelled a lot in Moldova, Romania, Russia and Ukraine.
 Looking back at my travels, they also seem to have been a great learning experience for me.
 On my first trip to Eastern Europe I did not know how anything worked and did not have the courage to do much.
 Now, after pressing myself to go further and further in the everyday life in different places, I have learned a lot about how these parts of the world function.
 Now I can just hop on the trolleybuses and marshrutkas and go wherever I want.
 I have learned to understand that everywhere people live ordinary lives and if something seems strange to my Finnish eye, I should not avoid it but get to know it because this is the only way to find many wonderful things.

 Getting to know local people and making contacts is the most valuable thing I have got from my travels.
-I have visited local schools and been invited to follow concerts and singing competitions even behind the scenes.
-The schools and educational system in Finland are in many ways top of the world and I am always glad when educators all over the world are interested in our pedagogical solutions and educational philosophy.
-However, I also believe that the Finnish schools can developed by learning about education in different countries.
+During my travels I have got many international contacts especially in the field of education, and these have lead to me teaching at the summer camp of a school in Moldova and following music school concerts and singing competitions even behind the scenes.
+The schools and the educational system in Finland are in many ways top of the world and I am always glad when educators all over the world are interested in our pedagogical solutions and educational philosophy.
+However, I also believe that the Finnish schools can be developed by learning about education in different countries.
 I hope I can be a link between Finland and Eastern Europe, especially in everything related to education.